USL League One

 USL League One (USL1) is a professional men's soccer league in the United States that had its inaugural season in 2019.
-The Division III league is operated by United Soccer League, the same group that operates the Division II USL Championship and other leagues.
-As of 2025, the league has 12 teams who play 32 regular season games, followed by playoffs.
+The Division 3 league is operated by the United Soccer League, the same group that operates the Division 2 USL Championship and other leagues.
+As of 2025, the league has 14 teams who play 30 regular season games, followed by playoffs.
+All teams also participate in the USL Cup, adding four games, followed by knockout rounds.

 History

+Early years (2017–2020)

-The USL Championship was granted second division sanctioning by the United States Soccer Federation in January 2017, leaving the third tier of American soccer unoccupied.
+The USL Championship was granted second-division sanctioning by the United States Soccer Federation in January 2017, leaving the third tier of American soccer unoccupied.
 From 1996 to 2009, the United Soccer League operated leagues at the lower divisions under various names, including the USL Second Division in the third tier.
-On April 2, 2017, the USL announced that it would launch a new third division league in 2019, with a minimum of eight clubs and relaxed requirements compared to the second division USL.
+On April 2, 2017, the USL announced that it would launch a new third-division league in 2019, with a minimum of eight clubs and relaxed requirements compared to the second-division USL.
 The new league had the temporary name USL Division III (USL D3).
 The league announced that they would target cities with a population of 150,000 to one million, mostly in cities currently without a professional team.

 In the following months, the league began searching for cities and markets in which to locate new member teams.
 A tour of prospective cities in the southeastern United States was conducted by the league's vice president from April to May 2017, followed by a visit to North Carolina and a similar tour of the Midwest in late May.
 After the closing of the southeastern tour, the league announced a possible plan for Tormenta FC, a Premier Development League team from Georgia, to join the league.

 The unveiling of the first founding member, South Georgia Tormenta FC, took place on January 25, 2018.
 This was followed by FC Tucson on February 6, Greenville Triumph SC on March 13, and Madison, Wisconsin on May 17.
 Toronto FC II of the USL was announced on July 2, and Chattanooga, Tennessee was announced on August 1.
 Three USL Championship teams, Penn FC, the Rochester Rhinos and the Richmond Kickers, also announced plans to move to League One by 2020 due to financial difficulties.
 On October 2, 2018, the tenth and final founding member was revealed to be the reserve team of FC Dallas.
 Four days later, the club unveiled its branding as North Texas SC.